 Certain statements included or incorporated by reference in this Official Statement constitute "forward-looking statements."
 Such statements are generally identifiable by the terminology used such as "plan," "expect," "estimate," "budget" or other similar words.
 Such forward-looking statements include but are not limited to certain statements contained in the information under the caption "THE COUNTY" and in APPENDIX A - "INFORMATION REGARDING THE COUNTY OF RIVERSIDE" in this Official Statement.
-The achievement of certain results or other expectations contained in such forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements of certain statements if or when its expectations or events, conditions or circumstances on which such statements are based occur.
+The achievement of certain results or other expectations contained in such forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
+The County does not plan to issue any updates or revisions to those forward-looking statements if or when its expectations or events, conditions or circumstances on which such statements are based occur.